cmtonkinson/symphony-mud/README.md

 # Symphony MUD
 Symphony MUD is a modern, extensible, open source MUD server codebase intended as a replacement for the Diku/Merc/ROM line of games.
+See the [announcement][announcement] for details.

 ---
 ## Features